methods2022/team02/README.md

 # Team 02 README - Investigating COVID-19 Pandemic Temporal Research Trends

--This project analyzes the temporal frequency patterns of MeSH header data from COVID-19 related publications in NCBI's PubMed using Julia's EFetch pipeline.

--This data is pulled into a series of Julia files that parse and prune the data for standardization purposes

--The processing files output MeSH descriptor counts indexed by Date of publication

--This data set is pulled into another Julia function that plots this data for analysis

--Development of these files is complete and can be run in Julia by a user

 **- Describe very briefly but clearly what the project does.

     State if it is out-of-the-box user-friendly, so it’s clear to the user.